cypress-io/cypress-docker-images/factory/README.md

 This browser is available for the `Linux/amd64` platform in all versions, and for the `Linux/arm64` platform in Firefox `136.0` and above.

+### GECKODRIVER_VERSION

+The version of [Mozilla geckodriver](https://firefox-source-docs.mozilla.org/testing/geckodriver/index.html) to install.
+If the `ARG` variable is unset or an empty string, the `geckodriver` is not installed.
+The exact version must be used, no wildcards or shorthands are supported.
+A minimum version `0.34.0` is required.

+Example: `GECKODRIVER_VERSION='0.36.0'`

+[mozilla/geckodriver versions](https://github.com/mozilla/geckodriver/releases) provides drivers for both `Linux/amd64` and `Linux/arm64` platforms.
+Cypress release [13.15.1](https://docs.cypress.io/app/references/changelog#13-15-1), and above, require `geckodriver` when testing Firefox.
+If `GECKODRIVER_VERSION` is not defined, Cypress uses the npm wrapper package [geckodriver](https://www.npmjs.com/package/geckodriver) to download [mozilla/geckodriver](https://github.com/mozilla/geckodriver) at run-time.
+Specifying `GECKODRIVER_VERSION` is advised if testing in an air-gapped environment, and to use a defined version of `geckodriver`.

 ### EDGE_VERSION

-The version of Edge to install.
+The version of Microsoft Edge to install.
 If the `ARG` variable is unset or an empty string, Edge is not installed.
 The exact version must be used, no wildcards or shorthands are supported.

 Example: `EDGE_VERSION='131.0.2903.112-1'`